-The positive impact of welfare programs in areas such as poverty and inequality reduction, human development, and economic growth is evidenced by a large body of scientific literature (Murshed et al. 2020), making this dividend of democracy of great significance for policy makers.
+This dividend of democracy is of great policy significance since the positive impact of social welfare programs in areas such as poverty and inequality reduction, human development, and economic growth is evidenced by a large body of scientific literature (Murshed et al. 2020).
 Evidence also shows that the strong relationship between democratization and increasing social protection is due to the vertical accountability mechanisms inherent in well-developed democracies.

-"Pressure from below" in strong democracies creates incentives for elected politicians to deliver public services (Acemoglu & Robinson 2006; Sen 2001).
+"Pressure from below" in strong democracies creates strong incentives for electedpoliticians to deliver public services (Acemoglu & Robinson 2006; Sen 2001).
 The democracy-support community should be aware that mediocre levels of democracy are not enough.

 Evidence demonstrates that democracy also helps to improve the provision of public goods such as electricity.
 For such goods, democracy only delivers when corruption in the government is not widespread.
-A country needs to be below 0.7 on V-Dem's 0-1 corruption scale for democracy to deliver (Boräng et al. 2021).
-For illustration, 124 countries in the world were below that threshold in 2022.
+A country needs to be below 0.7 on V-Dem's 0-1 corruption scale in order for democracy to deliver.
+(Boräng et al. 2021) For illustration, 124 countries in the world were below that threshold in 2022.
 Countries like Bolivia, Kenya, Philippines, and Ukraine are just around the threshold while Ghana, Mexico, Sri Lanka, and Romania are clearly below.